process-analytics/bpmn-visualization-js/README.md

   * Load it from an url, like this [example](https://github.com/process-analytics/bpmn-visualization-examples/blob/master/examples/display-bpmn-diagram/load-remote-bpmn-diagrams/index.html)
   * Load from your computer, like the [demo example](https://github.com/process-analytics/bpmn-visualization-examples/tree/master/examples/display-bpmn-diagram/load-local-bpmn-diagrams/index.html)

 #### 📜 TypeScript Support

 `bpmn-visualization` provides type definitions, so the integration should work out of the box in TypeScript projects.

-Depending on the build system used by the TypeScript project, it may get the following type errors
+Depending on the build system used by the TypeScript project, it may get the following type errors:
 - error TS2688: Cannot find type definition file for 'typed-mxgraph'
 - error TS7016: Could not find a declaration file for module 'mxgraph'

-In this case,
-- Declare the `typed-mxgraph` types in the `tsconfig.json` as in the following (see the [typeRoots](https://www.typescriptlang.org/tsconfig#typeRoots) documentation for more explanations) 👇
+In this case, declare the `typed-mxgraph` types in the `tsconfig.json` as in the following (see the [typeRoots](https://www.typescriptlang.org/tsconfig#typeRoots) documentation for more explanations) 👇

 ```json
 {